Skip to content

 }

-This will tell Shopware-CLI where the bundle is located and what the name of the bundle is.
+This will tell Shopware CLI where the bundle is located and its name.